Affiliate links on Android Authority may earn us a commission. Learn more.

 Is the Samsung Galaxy S23 Ultra still worth buying after six months?

 Then, there’s the Apple approach.
-Both the iPhone 14 Pro ($999.99 at Best Buy) and Pro Max ($1099 at Best Buy) come close to the Galaxy S23 Ultra’s asking price, and they offer the best iOS experience you can get.
+Both the iPhone 14 Pro ($799.99 at Amazon) and Pro Max ($999 at Amazon) come close to the Galaxy S23 Ultra’s asking price, and they offer the best iOS experience you can get.
 Apple swapped the longstanding notch for a Dynamic Island, and the Pro models are now the only way to get the latest and greatest (for now) A16 Bionic chipset.
 While you won’t get as much RAM or as large of a battery on either iPhone, Apple’s unrivaled optimization allows it to squeeze much more out of its hardware.

 Ultimately, the Samsung Galaxy S23 Ultra remains one of the best Android smartphones more than half a year after its launch.
 The main questions you have to ask yourself are whether or not it’s more power than you need in your pocket… and if you want to spend that much money.